 decides

-1 that the Council should decide to create working groups based on key issues, goals, strategies and priorities identified in Resolution 71 (Rev. Guadalajara, 2010)1;
+1 that the Council should decide to create working groups based on key issues, goals, strategies and priorities identified in Resolution 71 (Rev. Busan, 2014)1;

-2 that the Council should decide the working groups' mandates, and working procedures consistent with the Rules of Procedure of the Council;3 that the Council should decide the leadership of the working groups;
+2 that the Council should decide the working groups' mandates, and working procedures consistent with the Rules of Procedure of the Council;

+3 that all working groups shall be open to all Member States and Sector Members;

+4 that working groups dealing with Internet-related issues shall be open to all interested stakeholders;

+5 that the Council should decide the leadership of the working groups;

-4 that the Council should, based on criteria to be adopted at its ordinary 2011 session, decide on the termination of working groups, according to circumstances under which termination is appropriate, including completion of the tasks under their mandate, changing requirements, the need to avoid duplication of effort, and budgetary reasons;
+6 that the Council should decide on the termination of working groups, according to circumstances under which termination is appropriate, including completion of the tasks under their mandate, changing requirements, the need to avoid duplication of effort, and budgetary reasons;

-5 that, to the extent possible, the Council should integrate working group meetings into the agenda and time allocation of the annual sessions of the Council.
+7 that, to the extent possible, the Council should integrate working group meetings into the agenda and time allocation of the annual sessions of the Council.